 Szell had followed Istomin’s career very early on.
 He had been a member of the jury for the Leventritt Competition which was awarded to Istomin in October 1943.
 Szell (with Klemperer) had attended his first New York recital at Town Hall on March 24, 1944.
 However, it was not until February 1948 that their first collaboration took place: Chopin’s Concerto in F minor at Carnegie Hall with the New York Philharmonic.
 Szell was always eager to establish his authority over his soloist, and he could be very unpleasant.
 During the rehearsal, he told Istomin: “It’s very good, but you play it a little too seriously!
 You should cultivate Chopin’s superficial charm.”
 Istomin was upset, both musically – he found the advice completely inept! – and humanly, as he felt he was not respected as a soloist .

-Such disputes might have led to a definitive breakdown, but Szell recognized talent.
+Such disputes might have led to a definitive breakdown, but Szell recognized talent when he heard it.
 After their difficult collaboration in Chopin’s F minor Concerto, he invited Istomin to play Mozart’s Concerto K. 271 with his Cleveland Orchestra.
 This time, their mutual musical understanding was flawless.
 Eventually, Istomin became a partner of choice for Szell, in both Cleveland and New York.
 The tension and spirit of opposition which characterized their collaborations gave rise to great achievements, especially a fantastic Beethoven Fourth Concerto in December 1955 at Carnegie Hall, which was ecstatically received by the audience and got unanimous rave reviews.

 Being a pianist himself and a great lover of chamber music, Szell was a fervent supporter of the Trio and appreciated Eugene’s work on the piano.
-In 1969, when Istomin, Stern and Rose performed Schubert’s Trio in E flat major at the Edinburgh Festival for the first time, Szell was was in attendance.
-When the concert finished, he rushed backstage to tell them how happy he was to hear such a wonderful performance of this great masterpiece and confessed to have felt rejuvenated!
+In 1969, when Istomin, Stern and Rose performed Schubert’s Trio in E flat major at the Edinburgh Festival for the first time, Szell was in attendance.
+When the concert finished, he rushed backstage to tell them how happy he was to hear such a wonderful performance of this great masterpiece, and confessed to having felt rejuvenated!